AlexMercedCoder/iceberg-community/src/content/docs/start/start.md

 - [**Mobilizon**](https://www.joinmobilizon.org): An open source events page platform, you can deploy your own instance of Mobilizon or use one of many [running instances](https://instances.joinmobilizon.org/instances).

+Once your group is created submit it to be added to icebergcommunity.com fill out [this form](https://airtable.com/appjJ1DnEMvRV173g/pagH1oVMGTgzuwGTg/form).

 ## Step 2 - Create Slack Channel

 Join the official [Apache Iceberg Slack Workspace](https://iceberg.apache.org/community/) and join or create a `#meetup` channel for your local area.
-If you can't create a new channel in the Official Workspace try creating a channel in the [Data Lakehouse Hub](https://join.slack.com/t/thedatalakehousehub/shared_invite/zt-274yc8sza-mI2zhCW8LGkOh1uxuf8T5Q).
+Once your meetup is submitted we will work to get you a slack channel for your group if the geographical area doesn't have an existing slack channel.

 Existing Channels at the time of writing include: